Florida Weather and Clothing

 What to Bring

 We supply the essentials.
-Boat, PFD w Whistle, Paddle, and in case of a guided tour, the Guide.
-The rest is
+Boat, PFD w Whistle, Paddle, and the Guide or Instructor.
+The rest is up to you.

 For footwear, we recommend something that is meant to get wet and has flexible soles.
 Tennis shoes are not